AR demos keep showing cool tech that just isn’t practical

 I’ve previously run stories on upcoming AR devices ranging from Leap Motion’s North Star headset (above) to Magic Leap’s upcoming “spatial computing platform” Magic Leap One, as well as games such as an AR demonstration version of Street Fighter II.
 All of these stories are actually interesting on the surface, but their common thread is that they are basically just demos, at least for now.

-North Star exists only if you’re willing to 3D print and purchase various parts yourself.
+North Star exists only if you’re willing to 3D-print and purchase various parts yourself.
 Magic Leap has spent four years working on its as-yet-unpriced device, and it looks like only developers will be able to purchase it this year.
-And that cool Street Fighter II demo — which could in theory actually be played on an iOS device — was produced by an independent coder, not Capcom, so it’s not really coming out any time soon.
+And that cool Street Fighter II demo — which could in theory actually be played on an iOS device — was produced by an independent coder, not Capcom, so it’s not really coming out anytime soon.

 There’s another collection of AR stories that are interesting in the abstract, but bereft of either details or utility.
 Lego had an impressive AR demo of Lego AR City at Apple’s 2018 WWDC, but the app has no release date or price.
-Google spotlighted a collaborative AR line-drawing app at its I/O developers conference, but most people would struggle to explain the point of such an thing.
+Google spotlighted a collaborative AR line-drawing app at its I/O developers conference, but most people would struggle to explain the point of such a thing.
 It’s kinda-sorta neat in the abstract, but who’s going to launch it more than once?

 I’m not saying that the list of practical AR applications begins and ends right now with Pokémon Go, but there hasn’t been anything else that has taken off on a comparable level — and I’m honestly not sure that anything else should, until affordable AR wearables are available.
 It’s dangerous enough for people to be wandering around in public while distractedly staring into their phones hunting for monsters, and it’s not hard to imagine that other AR apps may arrive with even more serious real-world consequences.
 Unless affordable wearables arrive to free your hands, simple games and other basic indoor applications might be AR’s best current use.